Skip to main content

 This unit will introduce you to human computer interaction fundamentals including key theories and approaches for understanding accessible computing systems.
 You will learn accessible and inclusive approaches to computing through HCI case studies and practices.

-You will learn and apply fundamental approaches to web application development, understanding user requirements, designing interactions, programming interfaces in HTML5/CSS3/JavaScript, testing, evaluating and presenting their work in class.
+You will learn and apply fundamental approaches to web application development, understanding user requirements, designing interactions, programming interfaces in HTML5/CSS3/JavaScript, and testing, evaluating and presenting your work in class.

 This unit will further expand your knowledge, skills and competencies in programming.
 You will learn how computing hardware interprets instructions, and how these instructions flow through computing systems.
 You will explore binary and hexadecimal representations of numbers, and how operations are understood in binary form.